 We contract with Hughes Systique for software development services.
 In February 2008, Hughes agreed to make available to Hughes Systique a term loan facility of up to \$1.5 million.
 Also in 2008, Hughes funded an initial \$0.5 million to Hughes Systique pursuant to the term loan facility.
 In 2009, HNS funded the remaining \$1.0 million of its \$1.5 million commitment under the term loan facility.
 The loans bear interest at 6%, payable annually, and are convertible into shares of Hughes Systique upon non-payment or an event of default.
-As a result, the Company is not obligated to provide any further funding to Hughes Systique under the term loan facility.
 In May 2014, Hughes and Hughes Systique entered into an amendment to the term loan facility to increase the interest rate from 6% to 8%, payable annually, to reflect current market conditions.
-The loans, as amended, mature on May 1, 2015.
-In addition to our 44.4% ownership in Hughes Systique, Mr. Pradman Kaul, the President of Hughes Communications, Inc. and a member of our Board of Directors and his brother, who is the CEO and President of Hughes Systique, in the aggregate, owned approximately 26.1%, on an undiluted basis, of Hughes Systique's outstanding shares as of September 30, 2014.
+The loans, as amended, matured on May 1, 2015.
+In April 2015, Hughes Systique repaid \$0.7 million of the outstanding principal of the loan and we extended the maturity date of the loan to May 1, 2016 on the same terms.
+In addition to our 44.1% ownership in Hughes Systique, Mr. Pradman Kaul, the President of Hughes Communications, Inc. and a member of our Board of Directors and his brother, who is the CEO and President of Hughes Systique, in the aggregate, owned approximately 25.9%, on an undiluted basis, of Hughes Systique's outstanding shares as of March 31, 2015.
 Furthermore, Mr. Pradman Kaul serves on the board of directors of Hughes Systique.
 We are considered the "primary beneficiary" of Hughes Systique due to, among other factors, our ability to significantly influence and direct the operating and financial decisions of Hughes Systique and our obligation to provide financial support in the form of term loans.
-As a result, we are required to consolidate Hughes Systique's financial statements.
+As a result, we are required to consolidate Hughes Systique's financial statements in our condensed consolidated financial statements.